Air India Boeing 787 diverted after software glitch

-NEW DELHI (Reuters) - Air India Ltd AIN.UL diverted a Boeing Co.
-(BA.N) 787 plane to Kuala Lumpur after pilots noticed a software glitch during a flight from Melbourne to New Delhi on Wednesday, in the latest incident involving the jet.
+NEW DELHI, Feb 6 (Reuters) - Air India Ltd diverted a Boeing Co.
+787 plane to Kuala Lumpur after pilots noticed a software glitch during a flight from Melbourne to New Delhi on Wednesday, in the latest incident involving the jet.

 Engineers flew from Hong Kong to fix the glitch, a spokesman for state-run Air India said, adding the plane with 215 passengers on board was due to take off for New Delhi on Thursday afternoon.